www.d-basics.com

 • Email address

-• Other personal details that you add yourself to your d-basics Portal profile
+• Other personal details you add to your d‑basics portal profile

-• Information related to help desk activities, such as tickets (including comments and status updates)
+• Information related to Service Desk activities (including comments and status updates)

 • IP-address